dd9jn/rfc4880bis/rfc4880bis.md

 are encrypted, including the MPI bitcount prefix.

-If the string-to-key usage octet is 253, the encrypted MPI values are encrypted as one combined plaintext using one of the AEAD algorithms specified for the AEAD Encrypted Packet.
+If the string-to-key usage octet is 253, the encrypted MPI values are encrypted as one combined plaintext using OCB mode.
 Note that no chunks are used and that there is only one authentication tag.
-The Packet Tag in new format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), the packet version number, the cipher algorithm octet, and the AEAD algorithm octet are given as additional data.
-For example, the additional data used with EAX and AES-128 in a Secret-Key Packet of version 4 consists of the octets 0xC5, 0x04, 0x07, and 0x01; in a Secret-Subkey Packet the first octet would be 0xC7.
+The Packet Tag in new format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), the packet version number, the cipher algorithm octet, and an octet with value 0x02, to indicate OCB mode, are given as additional data.
+For example, the additional data used with AES-128 in a Secret-Key Packet of version 4 consists of the octets 0xC5, 0x04, 0x07, and 0x02; in a Secret-Subkey Packet the first octet would be 0xC7.

 The two-octet checksum that follows the algorithm-specific portion is the algebraic sum, mod 65536, of the plaintext of all the algorithm-